RenderKit/ospray/doc/compilation.md

     system, which we recommend for performance and flexibility reasons.
     Alternatively you can set CMake variable `OSPRAY_TASKING_SYSTEM` to `OpenMP`, `Internal`, or `Cilk` (icc only).
--   OSPRay also heavily uses [Embree], installing version 3.2 or newer is required.
+-   OSPRay also heavily uses Intel [Embree], installing version 3.2 or newer is required.
 If Embree is not found by CMake its location can be hinted with the variable `embree_DIR`.
 NOTE: Windows users should use Embree v3.2.2 or later.
+-   If available OSPRay's [Example Viewer] can be compiled with support for Intel [Open Image Denoise] by enabling `OSPRAY_APPS_ENABLE_DENOISER`.
+You may need to hint the location of the library with the CMake variable `OpenImageDenoise_DIR`.

 Depending on your Linux distribution you can install these dependencies using `yum` or `apt-get`.
 Some of these packages might already be